Empire of Japan: Meiji era (1868–1912)

 Several writers, under the constant threat of assassination from their political foes, were influential in winning Japanese support for westernization.
-One such writer was Fukuzawa Yukichi, whose works included "Conditions in the West", "Leaving Asia", and "An Outline of a Theory of Civilization", which detailed Western society and his own philosophies.
+One writer was Fukuzawa Yukichi, whose works included "Conditions in the West", "Leaving Asia", and "An Outline of a Theory of Civilization", which detailed Western society and his own philosophies.
+In these works, he praised Western civilization and sought to emulate it as a way of national survival.
+He believed that Qing China and Joseon Korea were resisting modernization and that Japan's association with them would only lead Western nations to view Japan as equally "backwards" and thus colonize it as they did with the Opium Wars in China, which aided the intellectual groundwork for Japan's rapid Westernization.
 In the Meiji Restoration period, military and economic power was emphasized.
-Military strength became the means for national development and stability.
+Military strength became the means for national development and stability, a policy known as fukoku kyōhei (Enrich the Country, Strengthen the Armed Forces).
 Imperial Japan became the only non-Western world power and a major force in East Asia in about 25 years as a result of industrialization and economic development.

 As writer Albrecht Fürst von Urach comments in his booklet "The Secret of Japan's Strength", published in 1942, during the Axis powers period:

 The rise of Japan to a world power during the past 80 years is the greatest miracle in world history.
 The mighty empires of antiquity, the major political institutions of the Middle Ages and the early modern era, the Spanish Empire, the British Empire, all needed centuries to achieve their full strength.
 Japan's rise has been meteoric.
 After only 80 years, it is one of the few great powers that determine the fate of the world.